Written by volunteer Sean Lawlor ’19 of Naropa University and the SSDP Psychedelic Pipeline team

 Over the last year, Students for Sensible Drug Policy has been developing the Psychedelic Pipeline, a network to connect SSDP members and alumni interested in working with psychedelic medicines to quality training, scholarship funds, and career development opportunities, with a deliberate focus on providing access to people of color.
 We have been hard at work on our new webpage and developing exciting partnerships with our friends at the Intercollegiate Psychedelics Network, Psychedelic.Support, the Zendo Project, Source Research Foundation, Psychedelic Seminars, tam integration, MAPS Public Benefit Corporation, the Canvass of Academic Support for Psychedelic Research, and more!
 We have plans for more resources, networking, and unique educational and career development opportunities on the way.
 In the meantime, we are now accepting applications for the 2nd cohort of the pipeline’s career mentorship program!

 The SSDP Psychedelic Pipeline is the first formal pathway for young people interested in working in the psychedelic field to become connected, filling a gap in organized career development opportunities.
 A generous grant from the Threshold Foundation partially funded the mentorship component of this project last year.
 If fully funded, the pipeline aims to continue to establish a scholarship fund, training opportunities, and a formal training consortium to provide robust academic and professional opportunities for SSDP members and alumni.
-We will be hosting a virtual information session, featuring some of our current mentors and mentees, for people interested in applying for the program during the last week of November.
-Please email email@example.com if you would like to be invited to that information session.
+We hosted a virtual information session, featuring some of our current mentors and mentees, for people interested in applying for the program on December 2nd.
+The recording of that session is available here.

 Those interested in becoming a mentor or a mentee are asked to fill out an application form before the deadline of December 13th, 2020.
 SSDP team members will then review the applications and assemble a list of diverse and skilled mentors.
 Information collected from mentee applications will be assembled into a separate list for mentors to review, and SSDP team members will help pair them with potential mentees.
 Mentees will have the opportunity to rank preferences based on information assembled on the list of mentors.
 Those interested can find more information about the application process here.